-Former Golden Eagle player Polk Brown is in his third season as head coach of the Tennessee Tech men's and women's golf teams.
+Former Golden Eagle player Polk Brown is in his fourth season as head coach of the Tennessee Tech men's and women's golf teams.
 Brown was named July 21, 2011, to the position.

 Brown received his bachelor’s degree in finance from Tech in 2006, and completed his coursework in August, 2011, adding his master’s degree in curriculum and instruction.
 He spent his first year after graduation as an Apprentice at Holston Hills Country Club in Knoxville, then returned to school in 2009 to begin working toward his master’s.
 He has also worked for two years at Oak Ridge Country Club teaching and hosting junior clinics